GabeScott/standard-works-vault/General Conference/2024 October - Simple Is the Doctrine of Jesus Christ.md

 # Simple Is the Doctrine of Jesus Christ

-*By Henry B. Eyring - Second Counselor in the First Presidency*
+By President Henry B. Eyring - *Second Counselor in the First Presidency*

 *Given in the October session of the 2024 General Conference*

+>*I bear witness of the sacred work of teaching Heavenly Father’s children the simple doctrine of Jesus Christ.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2024/10/47eyring?lang=eng)